-- Motivation - 2 Entanglement criteria for bipartite systems - Symmetric bound entangled states-Bipartite case - Symmetric bound entangled states-Multipartite case
+- Entanglement criteria for bipartite systems - Symmetric bound entangled states-Bipartite case - Symmetric bound entangled states-Multipartite case

-• Let us consider an N-qubit symmetric state, that is, a state of the symmetric subspace.
-We consider even N.
+• An N-qubit symmetric state, that is, a state of the symmetric subspace (even N).

-- Let us consider an N-qubit symmetric state, that is, a state of the symmetric subspace.
-We consider even N. - It is known that such a state is either separable with respect to all bipartitions or it is entangled with respect to all bipartitions.
+- An N-qubit symmetric state, that is, a state of the symmetric subspace (even N). - Such a state is either separable with respect to all bipartitions or it is entangled with respect to all bipartitions.